dingherself/dingherself.github.io/openpgp.md

 - [799D A37A 5A20 DC45 6ECB  55A6 2D86 424E 27FC 7AE9](https://openpgpkey.dingthemself.com/799DA37A5A20DC456ECB55A62D86424E27FC7AE9.asc)

-This site supports WKD and you can get the keys that way too.
+This site implements WKD and you can fetch the keys that way too.